Pareši

 Pareši (Пареши) is a village in the municipality of Centar Župa, North Macedonia.

 Name

 The name of the village is derived from a personal name Pare, from Pampar, with the suffix eš(i) and the toponym is probably Albanian.

 Demographics

+Pareši (Paris) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Upper Dibra, part of the timar of Jusuf.
+The settlement was recorded as abandoned.

 The village when inhabited in past times had an Orthodox Macedonian speaking population.

 According to the 2002 census, the village had a total of 0 inhabitants.